-The rapid metro rail Gurgaon a metro system that serves in the Indian city of Gurgaon.
-Gurgaon metro is linked with Delhi Metro system’s Yellow line at Sikandarpur.
-The first phase of Gurgaon metro was opened on 14th November 2013 and the rapid transit system is fully operated by Rapid Metrorail Gurgaon limited.
-Gurgaon metro is designed to offer service to 24,000 passengers per hour.
-The system is India’s first fully privately financed metro with a total length of 5.1km.
+The Rapid Metro Rail Gurgaon is a metro system that operates in the Indian city of Gurgaon.
+The Gurgaon Metro is connected to the Yellow Line of the Delhi Metro system at Sikandarpur.
+The first phase of Gurgaon metro was inaugurated on 14 November 2013, and the metro system is fully operated by Rapid Metrorail Gurgaon limited.
+Gurgaon Metro is designed to carry 24,000 passengers per hour.
+The system is India’s first fully privately funded metro with a total length of 5.1 km.

 Rapid Metrorail Lines

-Gurgaon metro operates through line serving 6 stations.
+Gurgaon Metro is a through line with 6 stations.
 The metro line is coloured yellow.
-The metro connects Sikanderpur on Delhi metro line2 with DLF cyber city region in Gurgaon.
-Sikandarpur metro station is located on yellow line of Delhi metro and it act as interchange station for rapid metrorail Gurgaon.
-Phase II will add 7 more kms stretching Sikandarpur station towards Golf course road with 6 new station.
-The construction of Phase II is planning to be get completed by 2015.
-Through the single metro line, from one end to the other the train complete service in 13 minutes.
+The metro connects Sikanderpur on Delhi Metro line 2 with DLF Cyber City region in Gurgaon.
+Sikandarpur metro station is on the yellow line of the Delhi metro and acts as an interchange station for the Gurgaon rapid metrorail.
+Phase II will add another 7 km from Sikandarpur station towards Golf Course Road with 6 new stations.
+The construction of Phase II is scheduled to be completed by 2015.
+Through the single metro line, the train will complete the service from one end to the other in 13 minutes.

 Rapid Metrorail Timings

-The metro starts service 6.05 am from Sikanderpur station and end service by 12.20 am.
-Metro trains are available at an interval of 4 minutes.
+The metro service starts at 6.05 am from Sikanderpur station and ends at 12.20 pm.
+Metro trains run every 4 minutes.

 Rapid Metrorail Tickets

-Following a recent fare hike, The metro now offers a flat fare of Rs 20 for the entire line.
-Delhi metro passengers don’t have to purchase separate token to travel by Gurgaon metro.
-The same Delhi metro token or smart cards can be used to travel on Gurgaon metro.
+After a recent fare increase, the metro now offers a flat fare of Rs 20 for the entire line.
+Delhi Metro passengers don’t need to buy a separate token to travel on Gurgaon Metro.
+The same Delhi Metro token or smart card can be used to travel on the Gurgaon Metro.

 Rapid Metrorail Parking